Which eCommerce Platform is Right for Your Business?

-A new book and exhibition examines the importance of graphic design in healthcare around the world.
+A new book and exhibition look to examine the importance of graphic design in healthcare around the world.

 Taking place on the 7th September 2017 – 14th January 2018 at Wellcome Collection in London, and comprising of over 200 objects, including adverts and pill packaging, the ‘Can Graphic Design Save Your Life?’ exhibition shows the fundamental, often subliminal, impact design has on the global health sector as a means of persuasion, to inform and to educate.

 Waiting rooms, drug packaging and healthcare posters are not renowned for their divisive designs, but this new exhibition will show how design plays a fundamental part, whether we are conscious of it or not.

 The Can Graphic Design Save Your Life exhibition will include works from the 16th century all the way up to the present day, including medical incidents such as plague and Ebola prevention posters, anti-smoking postage stamps from across the world, the Don’t Die of Ignorance HIV awareness advertising campaign from the 1980s, colourful wall murals created for children’s hospitals by designers such as Morag Myerscough, and the iconic green cross icon for pharmacies across Europe.